unicode-org/icu/docs/userguide/dev/codingguidelines.md

 ### Binary Data Files

 ICU4J uses the same binary data files as ICU4C, in the big-endian/ASCII form.
-The ICUBinary class should be used to read them.
+The `ICUBinary` class should be used to read them.

-Some data sources (for example, compressed Jar files) do not allow the use of several InputStream and related APIs:
+Some data sources (for example, compressed Jar files) do not allow the use of several `InputStream` and related APIs:

 * Memory mapping is efficient, but not available for all data sources.

-*   Do not depend on InputStream.available(): It does not provide reliable information for some data sources.
+* Do not depend on `InputStream.available()`: It does not provide reliable information for some data sources.
 Instead, the length of the data needs to be determined from the data itself.

-*   Do not call mark() and reset() methods on InputStream without wrapping the InputStream object in a new BufferedInputStream object.
-These methods are not implemented by the ZipInputStream class, and their use may result in an IOException.
+* Do not call `mark()` and `reset()` methods on `InputStream` without wrapping the `InputStream` object in a new `BufferedInputStream` object.
+These methods are not implemented by the `ZipInputStream` class, and their use may result in an `IOException`.

 ### Compiler Warnings